 - Offset your pet’s consumption.
 Consider making vegetarian or vegan swaps for you and your family to counter what your pets need.
 Plant-based proteins take far less to produce.
 If this is new to you, start small. #MeatlessMonday is a great starting line, then build from there.
-We make lots of small swaps around here–like vegan mayo for regular, a subscription to Hungryroot to eat six vegan meals each week, and so on.
+We make lots of small swaps around here–like vegan mayo for regular and so on.
 None require any extra expense or effort, but it helps us counter what our two cats consume!
-(BTW, Hungryroot gives subscribers the chance to share a referral discount, so if you click that link you get $30 off).
 We also share fresh fruits and plant-based proteins with our pets where it makes sense–all while watching their waistlines, of course!

 - Make your own treats.
 You can control the ingredients, and you can be entirely package free.
-I share a ton of recipes in the full guide to raising The Zero-Waste Pet, but there are also some freebies included in the 7-day zero-waste pet email challenge, which supports you in making one small low-impact change each day for seven days with tons of ideas and free downloads.
+Look for a few DIYs coming soon.
+And, psst, I share a ton of recipes in the full guide to raising The Zero-Waste Pet.

 - Find alternative protein sources.
 I saved this for last because it’s my current obsession.
 Two things to consider here: First, protein sources that require few resources to produce.
 An example is crickets.
 With less water and less land consumption, crickets provide a sustainable protein option and, tbh, we’re slow on the uptake with this.
 Lots of other countries already consume insect protein!
 Second, invasive species that need to be managed already.
 An example is Asian carp.
 It’s a rich protein source that thrives in places like Lake Michigan, where it doesn’t belong and where it degrades the natural environment.
 Since it has to be removed anyway, why not use it for pet food?